Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 The yellow tape going around the pool in the kitchen.

-Each brother flew their wooden gasoline-powered propeller biplane,
+Each brother flew their wooden gasoline-powered propeller biplane at the right flyer.

 Wow.